ufs-community/uwtools/docs/index.rst

 Unified Workflow Tools
 ======================

-``uwtools`` is an open-source modern Python package that helps automate common tasks needed for many standard numerical weather prediction (NWP) workflows and provides drivers to automate the configuration and execution of :ufs:`Unified Forecast System (UFS)<>` components, providing flexibility, interoperability, and usability to various UFS Applications.
+``uwtools`` is a modern, open-source Python package that helps automate common tasks needed for many standard numerical weather prediction (NWP) workflows.
+It also provides drivers to automate the configuration and execution of :ufs:`Unified Forecast System (UFS)<>` components, providing flexibility, interoperability, and usability to various UFS Applications.

 If you're interested in contributing, check out the :doc:`Contributor Guide <sections/contributor_guide/index>`.

 For users who want to start using the toolbox and framework, take a peek at our :doc:`User Guide <sections/user_guide/index>`.

-.. contents:: On this page
+.. contents:: On This Page:
    :depth: 2
    :local:

 The Tools
 ---------

 The tools are accessible from both a command-line interface (CLI) and a Python API.
 The CLI automates many operations commonly needed in NWP workflows.
-The API supports all CLI operations, and additionally provides access to in-memory objects to facilitate more novel use cases.
+The API supports all CLI operations and additionally provides access to in-memory objects to facilitate more novel use cases.
 We hope these options will let you integrate the package into your pre-existing bash and Python scripts, and give you some handy tools to use in your day-to-day work with running NWP systems.

 Configuration Management
 ^^^^^^^^^^^^^^^^^^^^^^^^